Built in Switzerland · Private by architecture · Neutral by jurisdiction

 A knowledge graph that connects everything

-Underneath every answer, a living map of your room: people, entities, matters, decisions, advisors, deadlines — linked by how they touch each other.
+Underneath every answer, a living map of your group: people, entities, matters, decisions, advisors, deadlines — linked by how they touch each other.
 The graph is what lets Steward navigate your records the way a long-serving secretary would, rather than searching them like a database.
 Visible in the workspace, exportable as your own folder of wiki pages — yours regardless of where your stack goes.

 05